Cost Functions

 property objective_names: list[str] | None

-The configured objective names, or None to use all outputs.
+The configured objective names (structure keys), or None for all.

 objective_weights(name: str, default: float = 1.0) float